berylyvos/yojoudb/README.md

 # yojoudb
-a persistent kv store based on bitcask and supports redis protocol
+A persistent key-value store based on Bitcask that supports the Redis protocol.